 Dr. Malpani will be happy to provide you answers to your queries onlineConsult Now

-If your menstrual cycles are irregular, testing should be timed according to the earliest and latest possible dates of ovulation.
+This free calculator can also help you to make more intelligent use of your OPK tests, because it can help guide you when to do the tests.
 For example, if your cycle ranges between 27 and 34 days, you could possibly ovulate between days 13 and 20.
 Therefore, testing should begin on day 11 and continue until ovulation is indicated or through day 20.
 There is an 80 percent chance of detecting ovulation with five days of testing and a 95 percent chance with ten days of testing.
 Occasionally, ovulation may not occur in a particular cycle.
 If the ovulation prediction test has been timed and performed accurately and has not turned positive, you should discontinue testing and begin again with your next menstrual cycle.
-Persistent failure of the test to turn positive may indicate a problem with regard to ovulation.
+The persistent failure of the test to turn positive may indicate a problem with regard to ovulation.

-The Home Ovulation Test can help you plan baby making sex with your partner during your peak fertile time , in order to maximise your chances of conceiving.
-In each cycle, the level of luteinizing hormone (LH) surges , causing ovulation to occur 24-36 hours later.
-The Test kit allows you to detect this LH surge in your urine, and therefore tells you the 2 days when you have the best chance of conceiving.
+The Home Ovulation Test can help you plan baby-making sex with your partner during your peak fertile time, in order to maximize your chances of conceiving.
+In each cycle, the level of luteinizing hormone (LH) surges, causing ovulation to occur 24-36 hours later.
+The Test kit allows you to detect this LH surge in your urine and therefore tells you the 2 days when you have the best chance of conceiving.
 The Ovulation Test is:

 HOW DOES IT WORK?